 · Rotation of Committee Chair: Leadership for the clinical care committee rotates amongst the PADRECCs.
-The Northwest PADRECC leads the committee for November/December.
+The Southeastern PADRECC leads the committee for January/February.
 Committee meets via conference call the first Tuesday of the month at 12pm (EST)

 · Standardize and Optimize Clinical Care: Continues to discuss a variety of clinical issues to enhance patient care, the committee continues to provide clinical support to the Consortium network, and work on measures to standardize clinical care across the PADRECC network.
 Recent agenda items have included ongoing discussion on: